 This gentleman was succeeded by his brother,

 EDWARD MEADOWS DUNNE JP, of Brittas, barrister.
 His heir,

-Mr Dunne died in 1878, leaving his estates to be equally divided between his two surviving daughters, ALICE MAUDE and KATHLEEN PLUNKETT, who sold the estate of Brittas in 1898 to their uncle,
+Mr Dunne left his estates to be equally divided between his two surviving daughters, ALICE MAUDE and KATHLEEN PLUNKETT, who sold the estate of Brittas in 1898 to their uncle,

 Robert Hedges Plunkett Dunne, on whose death, in 1901, these ladies succeeded, again, to Brittas and Dunsoghly Castle.

-Mr F P Dunne was succeeded in the male representation of his family by his cousin Charles Henry Plunkett Dunne.
+Francis Plunkett Dunne was succeeded in the male representation of his family by his cousin, Charles Henry Plunkett Dunne.

-Brittas Castle, near Clonaslee, County Laois, was a castellated house of sandstone with limestone dressings, built in 1869 by Major-General the Rt Hon F P Dunne MP, to the design of John McCurdy.
+BRITTAS CASTLE, near Clonaslee, County Laois, was a castellated house of sandstone with limestone dressings, built in 1869 by Major-General Francis Dunne, to the design of John McCurdy.